Compliance & Enforcement

 be considered an additional and separate violation.

-the District in writing within 10 days of the action taken to correct the violation.
+advise the District in writing within 10 days of the action taken to correct the violation.
 Your response does not

-necessarily prevent further legal action by the District.
-The promptness and cooperation of your response
+necessarily prevent further legal action by the District, but the content, promptness, indication of corrective action(s)

-will be considered during penalty assessment.
+taken, and cooperation of your response will be considered and evaluated during penalty assessment.

 If